tiltedphoques/gitbook-wiki/guides/server-guide/windows-setup/zerotier-setup/connecting-to-your-server.md

 ## How to connect to the server

-This page is intended to show the host's friend how to connect to his or her server.
+This page is intended to show the host's friend(s) how to connect to his or her server.

 ## **Installing ZeroTier**